theloser7455/SaltshakerBT-Decomp/README.md

 ### Problems
 - Icons dont appear correctly as its being called for. (possibly draw_textEX related.... i guess)
+- Gameframe's alpha is fucked up

+### is there anymore Problems or what?
-- Gameframe's alpha is fucked up there might be more problems for this decomp, but you can put up a issue if you find one.
+there might be more problems for this decomp... but...... you can put up a issue if you find one!